-Cats often appreciate attention or playtime with their owner - more than food treats - and it can strengthen your bond with your cat.
-If you are giving a cat a food treat, remember to limit the amount given so your cat doesn't gain weight.
+Cats often appreciate attention or playtime with you more than food treats, and it can strengthen your bond with your cat.
+If you are giving your cat a food treat, remember to limit the amount given so your cat doesn't gain weight.
 It is best to stick to cat food treats rather than leftovers or raw meat, although a little bit of well-cooked fresh chicken or fish is okay.
-Feeding liver can cause serious illness in cats if given too frequently due to its high vitamin A content and it should not be given more than once weekly.
+Feeding liver can cause serious illness in cats if given too frequently.
+It has high vitamin A content and it should not be given more than once weekly.